fgmart/fgmart.github.io/_projects/ai-tools-for-k12.md

 (with UMass Lowell undergraduate Erika Salas) and is being used to study children's attitudes of trust and confidence in AI chatbots.

-It will be presented SIGCSE '24 in a poster entitled [Perception, Trust, Attitudes, and Models: Introducing Children to AI and Machine Learning with Five Software Exhibits](https://sigcse2024.sigcse.org/track/sigcse-ts-2024-posters#program).
+AMA was presented at SIGCSE '24 in a poster entitled [Perception, Trust, Attitudes, and Models: Introducing Children to AI and Machine Learning with Five Software Exhibits](https://sigcse2024.sigcse.org/track/sigcse-ts-2024-posters#program).